Mooncake000303/CS226_F21_JHU/hw4-starter/src/main/java/hw4/README.md

 When tokens other than valid ones (`? . ! + - * / % <Integer>`)
-are put in, such as `1.0`(doubles), `blah`(words), `.@.!?`(nonsense characters), etc, the program will skip the invalid tokens with an `ERROR CODE: bad token`.
+are put in, such as `1.0`(doubles), `blah`(words), `.@.!?`(nonsense characters), etc, the program will skip the invalid tokens with an `ERROR: bad token`.
 The program will continue to read in other valid tokens.

 Test example